Employment in Australia

 Applicants must be in their final year of an undergraduate degree at a minimum and have undertaken records management and archival administration or related courses.

 Internships are offered on a full-time basis, Monday to Friday from 8.45am to 5.00pm for a minimum period of three months, up to a maximum of six months, provided that the eligibility criteria continue to be met.

 How to Apply

-Please send your current resume and a covering letter outlining your qualifications, experience and motivation for applying for an internship with UNHCR Canberra to email@example.com.
-Please indicate the unit, for which you wish to be considered and the period you would like to undertake your internship.
+Please send your current resume and a covering letter outlining your qualifications, experience and motivation for applying for an internship at the Multi-Country Representation to [email protected].
+Please indicate the specific internship for which you wish to be considered and the period you would like to undertake your internship.
 Applications are accepted throughout the year.

 Good to know when applying

 Interns may be eligible to receive financial support from an outside party, usually a university, and are strongly encouraged to explore their sponsorship options.
 A Food and Local Transportation Allowance of a maximum of USD 1,000 per month is provided to non-sponsored interns only.

 It is the responsibility of interns or their sponsoring institution to arrange for travel to and from the duty station upon commencement and conclusion of the internship.
 All related travel expenses, including visas, will be paid by the intern or sponsoring institution.
 UNHCR does not cover the cost of travel or visas.

 All interns who are not nationals of the country where their duty station is located must show proof of valid medical insurance coverage, including illness, accidents and repatriation coverage, to cover the full period of the internship.
 UNHCR accepts no responsibility for any costs connected to medical insurance of interns.

 You may also be interested to read the answers to some Frequently Asked Questions: